George-Dev-Web/jsassgn/README.md

 - **HTML**: Used for structuring the content on the web page.
 - **CSS**: Used for styling the form and overall layout.
 - **JavaScript**: The main programming language used for calculating the Akan name and manipulating the DOM (Document Object Model).
-- **Video Background**: A background video is added to enhance the visual appeal of the webpage.

 ## Credits

 - **Akan Name Reference**: Based on traditional Akan name conventions.
-- **Video**: Background video provided from a personal collection or public domain source.

 ## Contributing